Professional associations, reference sources, specialist libraries and websites

 - WWW Virtual Library: International Affairs Resources

 This is a frequently updated Internet directory of over 2000 annotated links to high-quality English-language sources of information and analysis in a wide range of international affairs, international relations, international studies, global studies, and global education topics.
-These sites are carefully selected for their long-term value, favoring those with cost-free, authoritative information and analysis online
+These sites are carefully selected for their long-term value, favouring those with cost-free, authoritative information and analysis online

 - World Bank